Astrabrat/FLIP-First-Look-Inspection-Planner/README.md

 ## License

-MIT- modify it and adapt for your use-case :)
+MIT- modify it and adapt for your use-case.

 ## Installation Instructions (Ubuntu 22.04 and ROS2 Humble)